-The etiology is unknown but most of the patients report infection or flu-like illness and sometimes stressful life event.
+The etiology is unknown but most patients report infection or flu-like illness and sometimes stressful life event.
 Patients usually remember the exact date it started.

-Diagnosis is made by exclusion of all other causes which may precipitate the headache and other life threatening conditions.
+This is a diagnosis of exclusion.
 Various medications have been tried for management of new daily persistent headache including propranolol, amitriptyline, gabapentin and pregabalin.

-It is a primary unremitting persistent headache that can have severe exacerbations.
-The pain is unilateral as the name implies and is associated with miosis, ptosis, conjunctival injection or rhinorrhea.
+Primary unremitting persistent headache that can have severe exacerbations.
+The pain is unilateral and associated with miosis, ptosis, conjunctival injection or rhinorrhea.
 It responds well to indomethacin.

 Idiopathic/benign intracranial hypertension